renga011/expressionGrowthRelationship/README.md

 10.2.
 Analyze and plot mediation results.

 ### 11. Cell Genomics revision
 Scripts addressing different reviewer comments.
-The scripts are indexed to identify the reviewer comment (eg:Reviewer 1 comment 1 will be indexed with R1C1)
+The scripts are indexed to identify the reviewer comment (eg: Reviewer 1 comment 1 will be indexed with R1C1)